spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/learning-and-development/index.html.md

 3. **Break Down Complex Information** - Consider breaking down complex information into easy to digest visuals or text.
 Reference the handbook but do not be afraid to create a visual representation or use storytelling for the audience.

 4. **Engage the Learner** - Adults learn through practice and involvement.
 Consider using tools to engage learners in a virtual setting like [Mentimeter](https://www.mentimeter.com/) or [Kahoot](https://kahoot.com/business-u/) to stimulate interactivity.
-Ask the [L&D team](/handbook/people-group/learning-and-development/) for more insight on learning engagement tools.
-There is a lot you can leverage!

-5. **Implement Blended Learning Course Content** - Give the audience some pre-course work to read and review before the learning session.
+5. **Implement Blended Learning Course Content** - Give the learners pre-course work to read and review before the learning session.
 Use off-the-shelf resources and ensure the content is applicable to what will be covered in the session.
-Follow up with the audience following the session to gauge how they've applied what they've learned on the job through surveys and questionnaires.
+Follow up to gauge how they've applied what they've learned on the job through surveys and questionnaires.

 ### Application of Adult Learning Theory

 Adults learn differently in the workplace than in traditional learning environments or how they learned growing up.
 If you are developing training, consider applying principles related to Adult Learning Theories, those include:

-1. **Transformative learning:** The learning experience should aim to change the individual through transformative learning approaches.
+1. **Transformative learning:** Learning should change the individual through transformative learning approaches.
 Start with learning experiences that appeal to your specific audience, and then move to activities that challenge assumptions and points of view.

-2. **Self-directed learning:** Most of the learning that adults do is outside the context of formal training, so there should be an emphasis on augmenting those informal learning experiences.
+2. **Self-directed learning:** Emphasize informal learning experiences.
 Infuse applications of pre-reads and post-course follow up.
 Have the participants bring up examples of self-directed learning that they have taken that is related to the training course.

 3. **Experiential learning:** Adults learn through experiences and by doing.
 When designing a learning experience, apply activities to stimulate learning by doing through role-playing, simulations, virtual labs, case studies, etc.

-4. **Andragogy:** Recognize that adults learn differently than children.
-Design learning experiences with the assumption that your participants will come to the table with their own set of life experiences and motivations.
-Adults tend to direct their own learning, tend to learn better by doing, and will want to apply their learning to concrete situations as soon as possible.
+4. **Andragogy:** Design learning experiences with the assumption that your participants will come to the table with their own set of life experiences and motivations.
+Adults tend to direct their own learning, learn better by doing, and want to quickly apply their learning to concrete situations.

 ### Developing Learning Objectives

-If you are developing training, add learning objectives to the beginning of the content to state a clear training outcome.
+Add learning objectives to the beginning of the content to state a clear training outcome.
 A clear learning objective describes what the learner will do upon completion of a learning/training activity.
 Good learning objectives are what you want team members to learn or achieve.

 **Steps to creating learning objectives:**
 1. Identify the level of knowledge necessary to achieve the aim of the training.
 Use [Bloom's Taxonomy](https://tips.uark.edu/using-blooms-taxonomy/) to assist with writing practical learning objectives.